Dalip2023/insure/readmedocs.md

-##Insure Assignment
+Insure Assignment

-This project was generated with selenium web driver 3.14 with TestNg Framework.
+This project was generated with Selenium web driver 3.14 with TestNg Framework.

 ## Build